 Our expert agents make finding your ideal community a breeze by carefully weighing your needs and preferences against your budget.
 If you’re looking for homes in Boca Raton or surrounding areas, get in touch with us today for invaluable guidance.

-*note* The Original Structure Was Built In 1925.
-This Authentic Mizner Gem Dating From 1925 Has Been Restored With Old Charm To A Comfortably Inviting Environment For Today's Lifestyle, With The Added Cachet Of Historic Significance.
-Warmly Hued ...
+*note* Originally Built In 1926.
+This Authentic Mizner Gem Dating From 1926 Has Been Restored With Old Charm To A Comfortably Inviting Environment For Today's Lifestyle, With The Added Cachet Of Historic Significance.
+Warmly Hued Stucco, Pecky Cy...

 This Is A Very Unique Home In Historic Old Floresta...built In 1940...on .40 Of An Acre/double Lot.
 The Three Car Garage Provides Ample Off Street Parking.the Cyprus Wood In The Living Room And The Old School Fireplace Creates A Presence That Is ...